Some Of The Oldest Ice In The Arctic Is Now Breaking Apart

 A huge pack of floating ice along the northern Greenland coastline is breaking up and drifting apart into the Arctic Ocean — another consequence, scientists say, of global warming caused by the buildup of greenhouse gases in the atmosphere.

-"We've never seen anything this large in terms of an opening north of Greenland," says polar scientist Ted Scambos of the National Snow and Ice Data Center at the National Oceanic and Atmospheric Administration.
+"We've never seen anything this large in terms of an opening north of Greenland," says polar scientist Ted Scambos of the National Snow and Ice Data Center, which collaborates with the National Oceanic and Atmospheric Administration.

 This sea ice is some of the oldest and thickest in the Arctic.
 Wind and currents normally shove lots of ice up against the northern coast of Greenland, where it stacks up and clings for years.